F4MES/Blackjack/README.md

 * Or
 * Download a zip with the "Clone or download" button top right
 * Unzip
-* Moved to desired location
+* Move to desired location

 ## How to run the game in terminal:
 * cd to <YourPath>/Blackjack/Game